 200 Monmouth Ave., Spring Lake

-Seafood is the star of this V-Day menu.
-Take in lobster bisque with lobster meat and creme fraiche, grilled ancho jumbo shrimp with lemon basil aioli or yellowfin tuna encrusted with black pepper and topped with wasabi drizzle as an appetizer.
-Follow up with seared salmon fillet with baby bok choy, halibut in white wine fennel broth or a 1 ½-pound lobster with crab cake, spinach, mashed potato and saffron beurre blanc.
-For dessert, indulge in everything from chocolate ganache cake to a pistachio pear tart.
+Seafood is the star of this Valentine’s Day dinner menu.
+Take in lobster bisque with creme fraiche, grilled ancho jumbo shrimp with lemon basil aioli or crab cakes with chickpeas and roasted peppers as an appetizer.
+Follow up with seared salmon in dill cream sauce over potatoes, red snapper with cauliflower and a white wine caper sauce or a 1 ½-pound lobster in an egg roll basket over crab cake, spinach, mashed potatoes and saffron beurre blanc.
+For dessert, treat yourself to chocolate ganache cake, French toast bread pudding, blackberry peach tart or fig and walnut gelato.